 - Student must demonstrate a financial need according to each program’s criteria and must complete necessary forms.

-- Student must not owe a refund to the Pell Grant, ACG, FSEOG, or NCSIG nor be in default of any student loan.
+- Student must not owe a refund to the Pell Grant, FSEOG nor be in default of any student loan.

 - If a student is a male born on or after January 1, 1960, or at least 18 years of age and not currently a member of the U.S. Armed Forces, he must be registered with selective service.
 Student must sign a certification of registration, and he may be required to prove that he is registered.